Board Handbook 2021 Archivist Manual 2021 Membership Manual 2021 Membership User Manual 2021 Treasurer Manual 2021Read More

-Canada Reimagining CanLit: New Writing, New Views Canada at War Crime Art Crime: Fraud, Plunder and Theft of Culture Scams and Scammers Discussion Economist Readers Events of the Fortnight New Yorker Readers Opinions A Opinions B Film Artists’ Lives in Literature and Film Contemporary Film A Contemporary Film B Gender’s Voice in…Read More
+Canada Reimagining CanLit: New Writing, New Views Crime Art Crime: Fraud, Plunder and Theft of Culture Scams and Scammers Discussion Economist Readers Events of the Fortnight New Yorker Readers Opinions A Opinions B Film Artists’ Lives in Literature and Film Contemporary Film A Contemporary Film B Gender’s Voice in Literature and Expressive…Read More

 CANADA’S FORGOTTEN 40% – A VIRTUAL REALITY TRIP NORTH OF 60 Biweekly, Monday, 12 – 2, Week 1 Reports of Indigenous people’s issues and actions are everywhere in the media.
 Join us for an Academy year of discovery.
 By focusing on the realities of life in a variety of Northern communities, we will get to know…Read More

 WE NEED YOUR INPUT!
 The Special Events Committee spends many hours developing special events for Academy members to enjoy.
 It is important to us that these events reflect members’ interests.
 To ensure this happens we are sending out a short survey.
 You will find the link to the survey below.
 Please take a few minutes…Read More

 Are you having a problem with Zoom?
 Would you like to make sure that your presentation runs smoothly?
 Email your request for Tech Team assistance to Ouracademy2021@gmail.com.
 Please make it as detailed as possible.
 A member of the Tech Team will then contact you to set up a mutually acceptable time for a Zoom appointment.Do…Read More

 On July 1st the workshop spaces held for new members will be released and you will have the opportunity to register for a 4th workshop.
 This year for the first time we have a new workshop for you to consider at this stage.
 Facilitators Yvette Matyas and Thea Hermann have developed a topical and thought-provoking…Read More